dnajd/FluentNao/README.md

 In Choregraphe
 =================
-You need to include the -Motion-API python class files in your "Project References" Panel.
+You need to include the FluentNao python class files in your "Project References" Panel.
 Then include the following in a script box.

 Importing the API
 -----------------
+    # import
     try:
-        import fluentMotion
-        from fluentMotion import Motion
+        from fluentnao import nao
     except:
         import sys
         sys.path.append(ALFrameManager.getBehaviorPath(self.behaviorId))
-        import fluentMotion
+        from fluentnao import nao
+        reload(nao)

+    # start using
-        from fluentMotion import Motion
+    from fluentnao.nao import Nao
+    nao = Nao(ALProxy, self.log)

 With this the robot will be able to find and import the python classes.

 Contributing
 ============
 I'm developing in [Sublime Text 2](http://www.sublimetext.com/2 "Sublime Text 2").
-My examples below assume you have cloned the repo to /development/-Motion-API/
+My examples below assume you have cloned the github repository to /development/FluentNao/

-Choregraphe
+Developing in Choregraphe
 -----------
-To make changes to the -Motion-API fast and easy you should run your scripts on the simulated robot.
-Include the following in your Choregraphe script box
+NOTE: This only works in Choregraphe and not on the actual robot.
+To make changes to FluentNao python code in a fast and easy way, you should run your scripts on the simulated robot.
+Include the following in your Choregraphe script box to develop & test quickly and easily.

+    # import
-    pathToCore = "/development/-Motion-API/core/"
+    pathToCore = "/development/FluentNao/"
     try:
-    	import fluentMotion
-    	from fluentMotion import Motion
+        from fluentnao import nao
     except:
     	import sys
     	sys.path.append(pathToCore)
-    	import fluentMotion
+	from fluentnao import nao
+    reload(nao)
+    nao.initModulesForDevelopment(pathToCore)

+    # start using
-    	from fluentMotion import Motion
+    from fluentnao.nao import Nao

-    reload(fluentMotion)
-    Motion.initModulesForDevelopment(pathToCore)
+    nao = Nao(ALProxy, self.log)

-This code helps python reference the -Motion-API classes directly from the git repo you cloned.
-It also informs python that it should reload the -Motion-API python classes each time you run your behavior.
-This wont work on the actual robot.
+This code helps python reference FluentNao modules and classes directly from the git repository you cloned.
+It also informs python that it should reload the modules and classes each time you run your behavior.